Explosions rock Crimea in suspected Ukrainian attack - The Boston Globe

 The Russian fleet’s “limited effectiveness undermines Russia’s overall invasion strategy,” the British said.
 “This means Ukraine can divert resources to press Russian ground forces elsewhere.”

-Meanwhile, in the Donbas, the industrial expanse in the east that has been the focus of the fighting in recent months, one civilian was killed in Russian shelling, and two others were wounded, according to the Ukrainian regional governor, Pavlo Kyrylenko.

-In Kharkiv in northeastern Ukraine, one civilian was killed and nine others were wounded by Russian shelling, regional Gov. Oleh Syniehubov said.
-He said the overnight attack was “one of the most massive shellings of Kharkiv in recent days.”

-One good piece of news emerged from the region: A United Nations-chartered ship loaded with Ukrainian grain set out for the hunger-stricken Horn of Africa in the first such relief delivery of the war.
-The shipment was made possible by an internationally brokered deal to free up grain trapped in Ukrainian ports by the fighting.
+— A UN-chartered ship loaded with Ukrainian grain set out for the hunger-stricken Horn of Africa in the first such relief delivery of the war.
+The shipment was made possible by an internationally brokered deal to free up grain trapped in Ukrainian ports by the fighting and establish safe corridors through the mined water of the Black Sea.

+— UN Secretary General António Guterres plans to travel to Ukraine for a meeting Thursday in the western city of Lviv with Zelensky and Turkey’s President Recep Tayyip Erdogan.
+They are expected to discuss the grain shipments and a possible fact-finding mission to the Russian-controlled Zaporizhzhia nuclear power plant, which Russia and Ukraine have accused each other of shelling.
+Guterres will also visit Odesa on Friday.
+During Guterres’ last trip to Ukraine, in April, Russia forces launched an airstrike on Kyiv while he was visiting the capital.

 Advertisement